This guide takes the user through their personal ‘User Details’ as found in the ‘My Profile’ area of iPassport.

 The results show the period of the review and clicking on the magnifying glass in the ‘Actions’ column takes the user to the actual staff review.
 This is based on permission access.

-To access the ‘Training’ tab go to: My Profile > Training.
+To access the ‘Training’ tab go to: My Profile > Skills.

 To narrow the search, the following filters are also available: